Yelm, Washington: History

 The word "Yelm" is said to come from the Coast Salish word shelm or chelm, meaning "heat waves from the sun", referring to heat mirages.

 The Yelm Prairie was originally inhabited by the Nisqually and provided good pasture for their horses.
-The first permanent non-indigenous settlers came in 1853 to join the Hudson's Bay Company sheep farmers who already conducted business in the area.
+The first permanent nonindigenous settlers came in 1853 to join the Hudson's Bay Company sheep farmers, who already conducted business in the area.

 James Longmire, one of the first American settlers, said upon arriving in Yelm:

-Having received due notice from the Hudson Bay company not to settle on any lands north of the Nisqually River we crossed the river and went to Yelm prairie, a beautiful spot.
-I thought as it lay before us covered with tall waving grass, a pretty stream bordered with shrubs and tall trees, flowing through it, and the majestic mountain standing guard over all, in its snowy coat, it was a scene fit for an artist.
+Having received due notice from the Hudson Bay company not to settle on any lands north of the Nisqually River, we crossed the river and went to Yelm prairie, a beautiful spot.
+I thought as it lay before us covered with tall, waving grass, a pretty stream bordered with shrubs and tall trees, flowing through it, and the majestic mountain standing guard over all, in its snowy coat, it was a scene fit for an artist.
 Herds of deer wandered at leisure through the tall grass.

 With the coming of the Northern Pacific Railway in 1873, Yelm began to prosper, having found an outlet for its agricultural and forestry products.
-Its economic base was further enhanced when an irrigation company created the Yelm Ditch in 1916, making Yelm a center for commercial production of beans, cucumbers and berries.
+Its economic base was further enhanced when an irrigation company created the Yelm Ditch in 1916, making Yelm a center for commercial production of beans, cucumbers, and berries.

 Yelm was incorporated on December 8, 1924.

-During the Great Depression, high maintenance costs and an unstructured water distribution plan bankrupted the Yelm Irrigation Company.
+During the Great Depression, high maintenance costs and an unstructured water-distribution plan bankrupted the Yelm Irrigation Company.

+On December 13, 1989, the Town of Yelm, a fourth-class municipality, was reorganized into a non-charter code city, resulting in the name being changed to the City of Yelm.

-At the beginning of the 21st century, Yelm was the 10th fastest growing city in the state in regard to population.
+At the beginning of the 21st century, Yelm was the 10th-fastest-growing city in the state in population.

+On January 27, 2026, the City of Yelm completed the largest annexation of land in the history of the city, comprising approximately 1280 acre and 800 residents, bringing the total area to 7.724 sqmi and a population of about 12,000 residents.

 Geography

 Yelm is located in southeastern Thurston County, adjacent to its border with Pierce County, along the Nisqually River.
 The city is near the Nisqually Indian Reservation (located to the northwest on State Route 510), and Joint Base Lewis–McChord on the northeast side of the river.
 Another major highway, State Route 507, connects Yelm to Centralia and Spanaway near Tacoma.

-According to the United States Census Bureau, the city has a total area of 5.69 sqmi, of which, 5.68 sqmi is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 5.69 sqmi, of which 0.01 sqmi is covered by water.